Garrett3Nelson/rswiki-wrapper/README.md

 For a sample script using the Real-Time API, see `sample.py`

+All MediaWiki requests take three inputs:
+* Mandatory Parameter`game` which is 'osrs' or 'rs3'
+* kwarg `action` per the list from API Documentation
+* Any kwargs which go with your `action`

+You can test queries in the [API Sandbox](https://runescape.wiki/w/Special:ApiSandbox) to determine the output and assist in parsing the JSON returned. `.json` and `.content` are identical for MediaWiki requests although both are exposed to allow future expansion of known common queries.

 ## Tests

 Testing for this project is performed using PyTest.
 All tests are written in `/tests` and should confirm the `.content` is formatted correctly, confirm the response data matches the expected value (if possible) and confirm the response keys match the expected output format.